tsoernes/zed/CONTEXT_TOOLS_STATUS.md

    - Native tools need to be tested in live assistant sessions to verify they receive context

 2. **Memory Storage**
-   - Currently using in-memory HashMap storage
+   - (Removed feature) Memory tool and its in-memory storage have been deleted
-   - No persistence across restarts
+   - —
-   - Need to implement database backend for production use
+   - —

 3. **Session Management**
    - Session IDs are generated but not consistently passed through MCP layer